mdn/content/files/en-us/web/css/css_containment/container_style_queries/index.md

 {{CSSRef}}{{SeeCompatTable}}

-Basic [container queries]((/en-US/docs/Web/CSS/CSS_containment/Container_queries) enable you to apply styles to an element based on the [size](/en-US/docs/Web/CSS/@container#descriptors) of the element's container.
-Container style queries enable you to apply styles to an element based on the style features of the element's container.
-For example, you can target styles to a descendant of the container if the container is `display: inline flex`, has a dark mode custom variable value set, has a background color that is not transparent, or based on any other style feature.
+Basic [container queries]((/en-US/docs/Web/CSS/CSS_containment/Container_queries) enable you to apply styles to container elements based on current [size](/en-US/docs/Web/CSS/@container#descriptors) of the element's container, including the orientation and aspect ratio.
+Container style queries enable you to apply styles to any element's descendants based on the style features of that element, such as if the element is `display: inline flex`, has a dark mode custom variable value set, has a background color that is not transparent, or any other style feature.
+While you have to explicitly set an element to be a container for container size queries, every element is a style container.

 In this guide, we learn the basics of container queries by looking at container size queries, then learn how to use the `style()` functional notation within the {{cssxref("@container")}} `<container-condition>` to create container style queries.